If you’re new to property, the terms freehold, 99-year, 999-year, and leasehold can be confusing. So let us break it down for you.

-A freehold property can be held by the owner indefinitely.
-A 99 year leasehold property reverts back to the state, upon the expiry of its lease.
+Freehold property can be held by the owner indefinitely.
+On the other hand, a 99-year leasehold property reverts back to the state upon the expiry of its lease.

-A holdover from the Colonial era are properties with 999 year leases.
+A holdover from the colonial era is properties with 999-year leases.
 This is, for all intents and purposes, similar to freehold.

 Note that in any case, there are provisions that allow the government to reclaim the land for vital infrastructure or security purposes.
 If your house is in the way of a major highway, the fact that it’s freehold is not going to save it.
-There is also the possibility of en-bloc redevelopment.
-If a developer makes an en-bloc attempt for your freehold condo, and the other residents agree to it, you’re still going to be moving out.
+A case in point is the four-storey Thomson Road freehold property that’s been acquired to make way for the North-South Corridor.

-As a (very loose) rule of thumb, the initial sale price of a freehold unit (new sale) tends to be 10 to 15 percent higher compared to a leasehold unit in the same area.
+As a (very loose) rule of thumb, the initial sale price of a freehold unit (new sale) tends to be 10 to 15% higher compared to a leasehold unit in the same area.

 Which is worth more, 99 years or freehold?

-It should come as no surprise that, for the past two to three decades, analysts and investors have been arguing about the price effects of leasehold versus freehold.
-There are a few common conclusions that we can arrive at however:
+It should come as no surprise that, for the past two to three decades, analysts and investors have been arguing about the price effects of leasehold versus freehold statuses.
+There are a few common conclusions that we can arrive at, however:

-- Price differences occur at the 78 and 30 year mark
+- Price differences occur at the 21- and 40-year mark

-- In theory, freehold fetches a better price during en-bloc
+- In theory, freehold units fetch a better price during en bloc

 - Leasehold is better for rental yields